-Given that it is an interpreted language (i.e., it is only compiled at runtime), Python is not usually discussed much in the HPC space since there is limited scope for control over many factors that influence performance.
-Where we are observing a lot of growth is where applications are being written in languages like C++ under the hood but are intended to be primarily used via their Python interfaces (as is done in many deep learning frameworks).
+Given that it is an interpreted language (i.e., it is only compiled at runtime), Python is usually not discussed much in the HPC space since there is limited scope for control over many factors that influence performance.
+Where we are observing a lot of growth is where applications are being written in languages like C++ under the hood but are intended to be primarily used via their Python interfaces (as is common in many deep learning frameworks).
+Examples of this in the E-CAM space would be ESPResSo++, which was one of the applications featured in E-CAM, and PyLAMMPS, the Python interface to LAMMPS (which is preferred as an interface by a significant number of users and developers leveraging LAMMPS).